sonalgoyal/crux/testData/BseStock/README.txt

 $HADOOP_HOME/bin/hadoop jar $HBASE_HOME/hbase-0.90.3.jar completebulkload /user/nube/outputHBase stockDataSimple

-/user/nube/outputHBase this define inputPath(is output of above step (A)). stockData is tablename where we wanna insert data.
+/user/nube/outputHBase this define inputPath(is output of above step (A)). stockData is tablename where we want to insert data.
 Note: In this method all data is inserted as String type.

 OR